 For those not in the know, the 18th amendment was an attempt on the part of the US Government to put an end to alcohol-related societal issues, such as poverty.

-This amendment made it so that the production, transportation, and sale of any alcoholic beverage was illegal, and began on the 17th of January 1920.
+This amendment made it so that the production, transportation, and sale of any alcoholic beverage was illegal and began on January 17, 1920.